Message from the Chair

 "It didn’t cross my mind that I’d actually want to move to San Francisco for my training.
 And yet, after a one-day visit, I was certain that I had to come to UCSF."

 More than 30 years later, they continue to grab me.
-UCSF manages to be a research powerhouse (our department leads the nation in NIH grants) and also a leader in primary and community-based care.
-On any given day, you can find members of our department treating a Korean War veteran for cancer, diagnosing tuberculosis in a recent immigrant, ablating a tachyarrhythmia, and holding the hand of a dying patient.
+UCSF manages to be a research powerhouse (our department is perennially in the top three in the nation in NIH grants) and also a leader in primary and community-based care.
+On any given day, you can find members of our department treating a Vietnam War veteran for cancer, diagnosing tuberculosis in a recent immigrant, ablating a tachyarrhythmia, and holding the hand of a dying patient.
 One faculty member will be giving a keynote address to an audience of thousands, another will be quietly mentoring a medical student.
 One of our researchers will be in a sparkling laboratory searching for a way to keep sputtering pancreatic islet cells alive; another will be in a dusty Ugandan village seeking strategies to prevent the spread of HIV.
 We are entrepreneurial but also socially aware and engaged.
 We love technology (it is San Francisco, after all), but never forget that our work is deeply human.
 We strive for excellence in our professional pursuits, but do our best to lead balanced lives.
 Our work is serious, but we have fun.

 I invite you to discover more about our department and the extraordinary people who make it so special.
 Please feel free to contact me if you’d like to learn more.